xparq/Space_Test/README.txt

     RUN some command
     RUN other command
-    RUN other command --with-param
+    RUN command --with-params

     EXPECT "some result
-    and some other results
+    some other results
-    accumulated, plus a newline:
+    accumulated; mind the last newline:
+    "

+    or, equivalently:

+    RUN some command
+    EXPECT "some result
+    "
+    RUN other command
+    EXPECT "some other results
+    "
+    RUN command --with-params
+    EXPECT "accumulated; mind the last newline:
     "

   - Or standalone "expect" files, too.